 The SRA Transparency Rules require all regulated law firms, to supply information on the prices they charge for those services.

-For pricing on other types of work, we can provide an estimate upon request.
+For pricing on other types of work not detailed in the section in green text, we can provide an estimate upon request.

 Treating Clients Fairly Policy

 At Chilcotts Law we are fully committed to providing the highest standards of advice and service to our clients by working in partnership with them.

 Our clients are our most valuable asset and our aim is to ensure that we deliver a client-friendly, robust, reliable and cost-effective legal service to them.